 Choreography filled with hospitality

-The choreography of Morioka Sansa Odori incorporates unique movements that are never boring to watch.
-The dancers'
+The choreography of the Morioka Sansa Dance incorporates unique movements that keep you captivated.

 Photo courtesy of Morioka Sansa Odori Executive Committee

-There is a scene where not only the dancers but also the drummers and flute players all bow to the roadside while dancing.
+There is a scene where not only the dancers but also the drummers and flutists bow in unison towards the street lining the streets while dancing.
+This

-This gesture, which is filled with the spirit of hospitality towards the audience, shows the politeness and beauty that are unique to the Japanese.
+gesture, filled with a spirit of hospitality towards the audience, reveals a uniquely Japanese politeness and beauty.

 You won't be able to take your eyes off the beauty and grace of Miss Sansa Odori's dance